FOSH-following-demand/thermostatic-water-bath/software/MCU/README.md

   * The Peltier library was a bit modified to work with the new architecture
   * This program __IS NOT STABLE__ because has a lot of _crude code_, the tests aren't done yet for this program.
   * WIP : The interrupt routines and the connection between the tasks using global variables.
+  * the BMP280 was eliminated, the funcion was very expendable.

 ### Program 0.0.6 (Sarge)
 * __Using the _NODEMCU-32s__: Second version: Tasks and multi-core processing.